 You’ll want photos too.
 Whether you provide your own or use stock photography, the images need to be crisp and clear and have the proper resolution.
 The photos need to be sized for the intended space on the web page.
 Large images have a negative effect on the size of your page and increase load time.
 That’s bad for SEO as well as user experience.
 Nobody wants to wait for a slow loading page.
-Every image needs to have Alt text.
+Every image needs to have Alt text and Title text.
 The Alt text is an attribute that describes the content of the image and is a ranking factor for your SEO.

 It’s not unusual for new website owners to use PPC (Pay Per Click) advertising to bolster their Organic SEO efforts in the early stages of a website.